 Who is Louise Glück?

 The Nobel Prize winner is an American poet and essayist who was born in New York in 1943.
 Louise Glück started her career with the poetry collection Firstborn in 1968, which quickly received some positive attention.
-Soon, she became one of the most prominent poets in American contemporary literature.
+Soon, she became one of the.
 The writer found a growing audience in the USA and abroad, receiving several prestigious awards, among them the Pulitzer Prize in 1993 for The Wild Iris collection and National Book Award in 2014.

-Anders Olsson, the chair of the Nobel prize committee, described her work as candid and uncompromising with full of humor and biting wit.
+Anders Olsson, the chair of the Nobel prize committee, described her work as.

 How to use the Louise Glück poetry calculator?